Stop the Progression of Keratoconus

 Keratoconus is a progressive disease of the cornea.
 With collagen cross-linking (CXL), you can halt the progression of keratoconus by strengthening your cornea.
-This ground-breaking procedure has helped tens of thousands of people around the world, and we’re proud to offer the only FDA approved cross-linking treatment for keratoconus and it is covered by many major insurance plans.
+This ground-breaking procedure has helped tens of thousands of people around the world.
+NVISION is proud to offer the only FDA approved cross-linking treatment for keratoconus and it is covered by many major insurance plans.

 Keratoconus is a condition where the clear tissue on the front of the eye (cornea) is weakened or thinning causing it to bulge outward.
 Symptoms typically occur during a person’s teen years and include blurred vision and sensitivity to light and glare.
 It is typically not correctable with glasses, requiring specialty contact lenses, or in severe cases if left untreated, a corneal transplant.

 During the consultation, we will ask you about your eye health history and your medications, and perform some tests.
 During one of the tests, your eyes will be dilated.
 You will then be examined by the surgeon who will discuss your treatment options.
 We will take the time to explain cataracts, the procedures and the available lens options.